kacperpap/star-wars-fandom-db/README.md

 # Database Project

 This project was developed as part of the final assignment for the Database course.
-The main idea was to create a backend database application that handles basci CRUD queries to the MongoDB and MariaDB engine.
+The main idea was to create a backend database application that handles basic CRUD queries to the MongoDB and MariaDB engine.
 ## Project Overview

 The project implements a database application that handles basic CRUD queries.
 It is an example of a simplified implementation of a fandom service for fans of the Star Wars universe.